mathigon/textbooks/content/circles-and-pi/content.md

 ::: column.grow

-Here you can see the cylindrical _Gasometer_ in Oberhausen, Germany, which used to store natural gas which was used as fuel in nearby factories and power plants.
-It is 120m tall, and its base and ceiling are two large circles with radius 35m.
-There are two important questions that engineers might have to
+Here you can see the cylindrical _Gasometer_ in Oberhausen, Germany.
+It used to store natural gas which was used as fuel in nearby factories and power plants.
+The Gasometer is 120m tall, and its base and ceiling are two large circles with radius 35m.
+There are two important questions that engineers might want to
 answer:

 * How much natural gas can be stored?
 This is the [[volume|area|diameter]] of